Troubleshooting Medicare Errors

 When this error is appearing but the address appears to be correct (and the client has confirmed that the address matches what Medicare have on record) you may simply need to check that the spelling and format are correct.
 The easiest way to do this is to put the address into Google Maps and copy what they provide.

-This error is commonly generated when either a client has met the maximum number of sessions possible under their referral (for example, all of the sessions within the mental health care plan) or if there is no referral listed.
+This error is commonly generated when there is no referral listed or connected to the invoice being claimed.
+It can also indicate that the client has met the maximum number of sessions possible under their referral (for example, all of the sessions within the mental health care plan)

 9641 (or 9601) : Your claim was not able to be processed automatically due to a non critical warning.
 You may try resubmitting the claim for manual processing.